 By the time we got off the phone, I felt like any creative flow was slightly derailed by the world’s most random conversation!
 One of my Mom’s known foibles is that she often has tangents that can most accurately be labeled as just super random.
 She’s also quite prone to telling stories about the wildlife she sees in her yard.
 Lots of updates about deer and turkeys from her end.
 So now, here I sit, finally at my keyboard, and not an interesting thought in my little head.

-Except to say that this cashew pie is really special.
+Except to say that this Cashew Pie is really special.
 The ingredients, you’ll see, are basically in keeping with what you find in a traditional pecan pie, however there’s EXTRA filling (read: more sugar), and it’s extra nutty too, but with cashews.
 Aka, the best nut of them all.
 Actually, I have a pretty equal love affair with pecans too, but for today, cashews are our favorite nut.
 Sound good?
-Something about the cashew spin gives this pie an extra buttery quality.
+Something about the cashew spin gives this Cashew Pie an extra buttery quality.
 They’re just… rich and buttery-like.
 Plus, more filling is always a good thing.

-We’ve eaten two of these pies in the last week and a half.
+We’ve eaten two of this Cashew Pie recipe in the last week and a half.
 It’s been full of both wonder and self-loathing.
 By the second pie, I was winding down and moving on to other baked treats, but S.O. was still going strong.
 Half of it disappeared overnight and I was stunned when I noticed the next morning.
-Needless to say, it was well-received.
-I’ve served this to my family before, years ago, and they still talk to me too.
-I can safely tell you that it’s pretty darn good.
+Needless to say, this Cashew Pie was well-received.
+I’ve served this to my family before, years ago, and they still talk to me.
+I can safely tell you that it’s pretty damn good.

 - 1⅓ c. flour

 - 1½ c. brown sugar

 - In a medium bowl, combine flour and salt.
 Cut in shortening using a knife or pastry blender, until crumbly.